 - 2008.
 Sightings: Selected Literary Essays.
 Peter Lang Publishing Group.

 - 2007.
 Review of Franz Michael Maier, Becketts Melodien: Die Musik und die Idee des Zusammenhangs bei Schopenhauer, Proust und Beckett (Würzburg, 2006).
+The Beckett Circle.
 14-15.